 The major differences between the jobs held by the full-time equivalent local workers of Port Pirie Regional Council area and South Australia were:

-- A larger percentage of full-time equivalent local workers employed in Health Care and Social Assistance (19.3% compared to 13.3%)
+- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (2.2% compared to 7.1%)

-- Health Care and Social Assistance (+248 full-time equivalent local workers)
+- Electricity, Gas, Water and Waste Services (+108 full-time equivalent local workers)

 - Education and Training (+58 full-time equivalent local workers)